AlonAm/alonam.github.io/_drafts/creating_a_wix_installer_for_asp.net_web_applications.md

 ### Step 4: Web Application Package

-To automatically update the installer every time the setup project builds, Open the WiX setup project file (.wixproj) using any text editor:
+To automatically update the installer every time the setup project builds, Open the WiX setup project file (.wixproj) using any text editor.

+To edit the file using Visual Studio, Unload the WiX project, right-click the project name and select Edit WebApp.wxs.

 Add ```<WebProject>True</WebProject>``` to the web application project reference.